pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 ---
-title: "Enhanced Search Capabilities with Property Search on Pulumi Cloud"
+title: "Property Search: Enhanced Search Capabilities on Pulumi Cloud"
 allow_long_title: true
 # The date represents the post's publish date,
 # and by default corresponds with the date this file was generated.